imthenachoman/nSPGetListItems/README.md

         - `staticName` - same as above
  - `viewXML` - the XML of the view
  - `camlQuery` - an `SP.CamlQuery` object if you want to do something custom

+If you want to do something custom with the query then you can use the `camlQuery` paramater as the base and return an `SP.CamlQuery` object.

+For example:

+    nSPGetListItems({
+        "onViewLoadComplete" : function(viewFields, viewXML, camlQuery)
+        {
+	    camlQuery.RecordCount = 100;
+	    return camlQuery;
+        }
+    });

 ### onListItemLoadComplete